DonRumata710/LogManager/README.md

 ## Format Definitions

 Log formats are described with JSON files.
-Each file specifies modules, file extensions, encoding, comment styles, field separators and regular expressions for extracting data.
+Each file specifies modules, file extensions, encoding, comment styles and either field separators or a regular expression for the entire line.
 Formats are loaded at startup and can be added or removed using the GUI.
 Each JSON file may contain the following keys:

 - `modules` - names of modules present in the log.
-The this list is used to detect if file matches this format.
+This list is optional and used to detect if file matches this format.
 - `logFileRegex` - regular expression that matches log file names.
 It can contain named capturing group `module` which is used for filtering.